 LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a reality for everyone, everywhere.

-The LIXIL Group proactively engages with stakeholders to help improve the quality of people’s daily lives and resolve social issues.
+LIXIL proactively engages with stakeholders to help improve the quality of people’s daily lives and resolve social issues.

-Our success depends on the support of a broad range of stakeholders.
-We are committed to proactively engaging with our stakeholders (including customers, business partners, community members where our operational facilities are located, shareholders, our employees and their families) to collect opinions and incorporate their voices in our business operations and social contribution activities.
+LIXIL’s success depends on the support of a broad range of stakeholders.
+We are committed to proactively engaging in dialogue with all of our stakeholders, including customers, business partners, members of the communities where our operational facilities are located, shareholders and investors, and our employees and their families, to collect and reflect their opinions in our business operations and corporate social responsibility activities.

 |Stakeholders||Type of Engagement|

 |Customers||We incorporate customer opinions and provide timely and appropriate disclosure on our products and services.
 We offer customer support via telephone, email, 116 showrooms worldwide, and online showrooms.

 |Suppliers||We build and maintain strong relationships with our suppliers by facilitating two-way communication.
 Based on the results of our responsible procurement surveys, we share our Procurement Principles, recognize current circumstances, and follow through on promised improvements.
 We also hold regular meetings with suppliers to share information on regulatory trends and new procurement strategies.

 |Local Communities||LIXIL operates 80 factories worldwide.
 As a responsible corporate citizen, in addition to respecting local cultures and customs and creating responsible products and jobs, we also contribute to the development of the communities in which we operate.
 We hold community dialogues at factories and sales bases in Japan to encourage communication with local residents.
 LIXIL employees also teach classes on social issues such as sanitation and the environment at local schools.